All About The Water Cycle - How Does It Work?

 Overview of The Water Cycle

-Water plays a wide range of aspects on the Earth.
+Water plays a wide role in many aspects of the Earth.
 Some are at the shafts in ice caps, and some are in the snow and glaciers at the highest mountains.
 There are some in lakes and streams and others underground.
 Some are vapors in the air.
 Yet, a large portion of the water on Earth is in the seas.
 Run and get a glass of water and put it on the table beside you.
 Investigate the water.
 Would you be able to think about how old it is?

 At the point when the Brontosaurus strolled through lakes devouring plants, your glass of water was some dewdrops of those lakes.
 The same thing happened when a kingdom's rulers, princesses, knights, and squires took a drink from their wells.
-Earth has a definite amount of water that water continues going around and around.
-Indeed water is always on the move.
+Earth has a definite amount of water, and water continues to go around and around.
+Indeed, water is always on the move.

 The sun's energy drives the water cycle.
 It warms the sea surface and other surface water, making liquid water evaporate and ice sublime, turning from solid to gas.
 These sun-driven procedures move water into the atmosphere in the structure of water vapor.